KaedeGo/DPMM/README.md

 Background
 ============
-eveloping effective multimodal fusion approaches has been increasingly essential as they demonstrate promising performance in many real-world scenarios, such as healthcare and finance.
+Developing effective multimodal fusion approaches has been increasingly essential as they demonstrate promising performance in many real-world scenarios, such as healthcare and finance.
 The key challenge is how to preserve the feature expressiveness in each modality while learning cross-modal interactions between the modalities.
-Previous approaches mainly focus on the cross-modal alignment, while over-emphasis on the alignment of marginal distributions of the modalities would impose excess regularization and hinder the significant representations within each modality.
+Previous approaches mainly focus on the cross-modal alignment, while over-emphasizing the alignment of marginal distributions of the modalities would impose excess regularization and hinder the significant representations within each modality.
 Dirichlet process (DP) is a powerful Bayesian non-parametric model that can amplify the most prominent features by its richer-gets-richer property, which allocates increasing weights to them.
 Inspired by this, we propose a novel DP-driven multimodal learning framework to automatically optimize the tradeoff between learn ing prominent intra-modal representation and cross-modal alignment.
 Specifically, we assume a mixture of multivariate Gaussian distribution for each modality and propose to calculate the mixture weights of all mixture components with DP.
 Therefore, DP can dynamically allocate the contributions of features and select the prominent features by its richer-gets-richer property.
 Extensive experiments on clinical and general multimodal datasets demonstrate the superior performance of our model over other competitors.
 Ablation analysis further validates the effectiveness of DP in aligning modality distributions and its robustness to changes in key hyperparameters

 Overview of the DPMM network
 ====================================

-We first extract and link the datasets from MIMIC-IV, MIMIC-III and MIMIC-CXR based on the task definition (i.e., in hospital mortality prediction, or readmission prediction).
+We first extract and link the datasets from MIMIC-IV, MIMIC-III, and MIMIC-CXR based on the task definition (i.e., in hospital mortality prediction, or readmission prediction).
 The data splits of the training, validation, and test sets are summarized for each task, and the prevalence of positive and negative labels for in-hospital mortality and readmission is shown in
 ![](figures/datset_summary.png)